Course Catalog

 PREREQUISITE: Italian 2

 Italian 3R is a continuation of Italian 2, with emphasis on the development of conversational skills, reading and listening comprehension, and writing and vocabulary expansion.
-Review and expansion of topics and cultural elements introduced
+Review and expansion of topics and cultural elements introduced in Italian 1 and 2 are emphasized.
+Cultural awareness is advanced through the study of a wide variety of topics and media.
+Students continue to develop their communication skills.

 Spanish 1